oslokommune/okctl-upgrade/gists/bump-eks/README.md

 ## EKS 1.21

-Make sure you have upgraded to Okctl version TODO or later.

-TODO: Okctl doesn't support EKS 1.21.
+TODO: Okctl doesn't support EKS 1.21 yet.
 We will update this guide when it is.
+(Note to ourselves:
+"Replace this text line with: Make sure you have upgraded to Okctl version x.x.x or later.")

 ## EKS 1.22